sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 1 Background
 Today, the user can configure the log level verbosity to each component in SWSS, Syncd, and SAI.
 In order to configure the log level in runtime, the user uses the **"swssloglevel" script**.
 The script updates the **LOGLEVEL DB** with the new verbosity.
-After reboot, the LOGLEVEL DB flushes, and the log level value of all components returns to default.
+After a cold/fast reboot, the LOGLEVEL DB flushes, and the log level value of all components returns to default.
+For warm reboot, the log level will remain (as it is in today's implementation).

 ## 1.1 "swssloglevel" usage